hars123/Typescript-mini-Projects/README.md

-C and Typescript mini Project
+C and Typescript mini Projects.